Simon Scarrow

+In 2021, Scarrow authored an audiovisual walking tour for the Roman Colosseum entitled Blood and Sand on the BARDEUM mobile app.

 Books

-The last fifteen of Scarrow's novels have been Sunday Times bestsellers.
-His works have been translated into over twenty languages and have sold several million copies.
-He has been awarded two prizes for his fiction and counts the King of Jordan as one of his fans.

 Asked by the Edinburgh Book Review about the inspiration behind his interest in the Roman era, Scarrow said, "Firstly, great Latin teachers – Gordon Rodway and then Reg Nash, who inspired a love of the language and more enduringly a fascination with Roman history and culture.
 Secondly, when I was growing up in the seventies swords and sandals epics seemed to be on the TV regularly.
 Not to mention the brilliant I, Claudius".

 Scarrow cites the inspiration for his 'earthy' characters as being from his time in the Officer Training Corps.

 Eagles of the Empire series

 The Eagles of the Empire series centres upon two main protagonists, Quintus Licinius Cato and Lucius Cornelius Macro, who are both Roman soldiers.
 Macro, a veteran with nearly 15 years' service (at the start of the first novel) in the Roman Army, has recently been appointed to the Centurionate.
-Cato is in his teen years, grew up in the Imperial Palace as a slave, and at the start of the series joins the Eagles as Macro's Optio.
+Cato is in his teens, grew up in the Imperial Palace as a slave, and at the start of the series joins the Eagles as Macro's Optio.
 The first book starts in 42 AD.
 The books cover the experiences of the two soldiers, initially as experienced centurion and new optio, in battles in Germania and the invasion of Britain by Claudius as part of the Legio II Augusta.
-The 6th book The Eagle's Prophecy has them serving as part of the Imperial Navy east of Italy.
+The 6th book, The Eagle's Prophecy, has them serving as part of the Imperial Navy east of Italy.
 The 7th and 8th put them in Rome's eastern provinces as agents of the Emperor's secretary Tiberius Claudius Narcissus.
 The 9th sees them shipwrecked on the island of Crete, fighting against a full-scale uprising.
 The 11th is set in Rome with the leads hoping to save the emperor from the shady Liberators.
 The Blood Crows is set once again in Britannia.
 The two protagonists are faced with defeating tribal rebels.

-The two characters Cato and Macro were additionally used in one book of the TimeRiders series: Gates of Rome.
+The two characters Cato and Macro were also used in one book of the TimeRiders series: Gates of Rome.
 They served as supporting characters when the three protagonists travel back to ancient Rome.
 Scarrow allowed his brother Alex to make use of the characters in his novel.

 In 2007 the publisher announced the intention to cease using the word "Eagle" in the title of books in this series, starting with Centurion.
 The change was apparently because the publisher wanted to attract more new readers to the series.